joe-p/TEALrb/README.md

 ## Why Not pyTEAL?

 pyTEAL is a great language for writing smart contracts, but I found it to be a bit too opinionated for my personal taste.
-The goal of TEALrb is to create a way to write smart contracts with the efficiency of TEAL while also offer the QOL benefits of a higher-level language.
+The goal of TEALrb is to create a way to write smart contracts with the efficiency of TEAL while also offering the QOL benefits of a higher-level language.

 # Raw TEAL Exceptions
 TEALrb supports the writing of raw TEAL with following exceptions.
 In these exceptions, the raw teal is not valid ruby syntax therefore the TEALrb-specific syntax must be used.